sitewaerts/cordova-plugin-document-viewer/README.md

 ## Known issues ##
 - Add transparent support for online files.
 - The external Viewer App (Android) cannot access files stored in app private directories.
 Due to this fact, the plugin copies a file to a shared temp folder before starting the viewer.
 When the viewer is closed, the temp file is immediately deleted.
-While the viewer is running, a sophisticated user may 'steel' the file from the shared temp directory.
+While the viewer is running, a sophisticated user may 'steal' the file from the shared temp directory.
 We are still searching for a better solution, any good idea is welcome.
 - Add support for pdf forms.
 - Add fulltext search features.
 - Add user bookmark support.
-- Add support for additional mime types like dwg, docx etc.
+- Add support for additional mime types like dwg, docx, etc.
 - Optimize user experience for small screens.
 Currently the viewer components are tested and optimized on tablets only.
 - Let developers provide graphics for buttons at runtime.